 Insiders Tip: If you’re driving to Muir Woods, be sure you’re not running low on gas.
 Once you leave it will take around 15 to 20 minutes to reach the closest gas station, and even the trip down the mountain has some uphill segments that burn gas faster.

-Is there someone in your group who gets carsick easily?
+Insiders Tip: is there someone in your group who gets carsick easily?
 The narrow road up to Muir Woods is not that long, but it does have lots of twists and turns.
-If you do drive your car and someone is especially susceptible to motion sickness (like one of the editors of OurSausalito, and please don’t ask about the gory details) we recommend providing them with Dramamine, letting them ride shotgun, or doing whatever else will make the trip more pleasant.
-The video below will make this point better than any words we can write.
+If you do drive your car and someone is especially susceptible to motion sickness (like one of the editors of OurSausalito, and please don’t ask about the gory details) we recommend providing them with Dramamine, letting them ride shotgun, and/or doing whatever else will make the trip more pleasant.
+The video above will make this point better than any words we can write.

 Although the map at the bottom of this page may look complicated, getting to Muir Woods is simple: exit 101 at the Highway 1 exit in Mill Valley and follow the signs for Highway 1 to Stinson Beach and Muir Woods.
 Go up the hill until the sign tells you to turn right on Panoramic Highway for Muir Woods.
 Take Panoramic Highway until you see the sign to turn left on Muir Woods Road, which takes you to the park.
 The signs along the route are large and clear.

 Several “back door” hiking trail routes allow you to enter Muir Woods without parking an entrance fee.
 Why do they allow this?
 Because all the routes are at least strenuous (and often long and steep), and there is almost no parking for the closer trail access points on the mountain.